peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

-### RoundToExponent
+### RoundToExponentExact
-    public EDecimal RoundToExponent​(int exponentSmall, ERounding rounding) Returns a decimal number with the same value as this object but rounded to a new exponent if necessary.
+    public EFloat RoundToExponentExact​(EInteger exponent, EContext ctx) Returns a binary float with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.

 **Parameters:**

-* <code>exponentSmall</code> - The parameter <code>exponentSmall</code> is not documented
+* <code>exponent</code> - The parameter <code>exponent</code> is not documented yet.
- yet.

-* <code>rounding</code> - The parameter <code>rounding</code> is not documented yet.
+* <code>ctx</code> - The parameter <code>ctx</code> is not documented yet.

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### RoundToExponentExact
-    public EDecimal RoundToExponentExact​(EInteger exponent, EContext ctx) Returns a decimal number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.
+    public EFloat RoundToExponentExact​(EInteger exponent, ERounding rounding) Returns a binary number with the same value as this object but rounded to the given exponent.

 **Parameters:**

 * <code>exponent</code> - The parameter <code>exponent</code> is not documented yet.

-* <code>ctx</code> - The parameter <code>ctx</code> is not documented yet.
+* <code>rounding</code> - The parameter <code>rounding</code> is not documented yet.

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### RoundToExponentExact
-    public EDecimal RoundToExponentExact​(int exponentSmall, EContext ctx) Returns a decimal number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+    public EFloat RoundToExponentExact​(int exponentSmall, EContext ctx) Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

 **Parameters:**

 * <code>exponentSmall</code> - The parameter <code>exponentSmall</code> is not documented
  yet.